Nighttime Person Re-Identification via Collaborative Enhancement Network with Multi-domain Learning: Methodology

-To improve ReID performance in low-light night scenes, we abandon the conventional approach~\cite{Lu2023night600, Zhang2019NightPR, night_segment} of extracting ReID features from relighting images.
+To improve ReID performance in low-light night scenes, we abandon the conventional approach~\cite{Lu2023night600, Zhang2019NightPR, night_segment} that extracts ReID features from relighting images.
 Instead, we focus on enhancing ReID feature representation from collaborative modeling between two tasks.
 Specifically, we adopt two strategies to achieve the enhancement from the relighting branch to the ReID branch.
 Since low-level networks typically capture common image features, we utilize parameter-sharing scheme between the ReID and relighting branches to improve low-level feature representation.
-Considering different tasks within high-level networks often model task-specific knowledge, which poses challenges for direct interaction.
-To this end, we propose a feature distillation strategy to enhance high-level feature in the ReID branch.
+Considering different tasks within high-level networks often model task-specific knowledge, which poses challenges for feature interaction.
+To handle this problem, we propose a feature distillation strategy to enhance high-level feature in the ReID branch.

-\textbf{Shared Encoder.} The shared encoder is designed to extract crucial information from input nighttime images, serving both the joint learning ReID task and the relighting task.
-Unlike traditional convolutional neural networks with limited receptive fields, we equip this extractor with ViT encoders~\cite{ViT_2021}, which allows for better capturing of global information within nighttime images.
-Moreover, the extractor excludes downsampling operations, thus preserving the spatial structure and detailed information in shallower layers.
+\textbf{Low-level Shared Encoder.} The shared encoder is designed to extract crucial information from input nighttime images, serving both the joint learning ReID task and the relighting task.
+Unlike traditional convolutional neural networks with limited receptive fields, we equip with ViT encoders~\cite{ViT_2021}, which allows for better capturing of global information in nighttime images.
+Moreover, we exclude downsampling operations, thus preserving the spatial structure and detailed information in the shallower layers.
 This preservation is particularly advantageous for the image relighting process.
 Therefore, benefiting from the learning of the relighting task, the shared encoder will share the ability to extract lighting-enhanced features in both tasks.